 This is an unconventional step in the sense that we do not attempt to find a homotopy between solutions to a family of problems, but only between approximate solutions.
 In a final step, the heteroclinic travelling wave solution is obtained from the approximate solutions via a topological fixed point argument.
 A key property is that the family $w_\beta$ satisfies a transversality condition with respect to $\beta$ (see~\eqref{eq: K_0}).
-This method, in a much simpler setting in which centre manifold theory is not used, was developed in~\cite{Buffoni2015aTR}.
+This method, in a much simpler setting in which centre manifold theory is not used, was developed in~\cite{Buffoni2017a}.

 On an abstract level, the approach developed here allows for the passage from a linear problem to a moderately nonlinear one.
 We remark that the analysis of the linear problem (\eqref{eq:fk-orig} with piecewise quadratic on-site potential) is challenging in its own right, and has been solved mathematically by a de-singularisation of the Fourier image of the solution~\cite{Schwetlick2009a,Kreiner2011a}.
 While the detailed arguments we give below are admittedly rather technical, the method developed here might also be useful for the numerical computation of solutions to such nonlinear problems; indeed, the centre manifold approach can guide the implementation of a path-following technique, while the fixed point argument can for example translate into a gradient descent method.